A Learning Community for 1st Generation College Students

 AGGIE SUCCESS SCHOLARSHIP

-BioFirst students are eligible for a scholarsip in the amount of $500/semester for a maximum of two semesters (Fall 2017 and Spring 2018), provided by the Office of the Provost.
+BioFirst students are eligible for a scholarship in the amount of $500/semester for a maximum of two semesters (Fall 2020 and Spring 2021), provided by the Office of the Provost.
 Students for this Scholarship will be selected by the faculty selection committee.

 CONTACT & INQUIRY